rithvikailas264/PD/PirateD/README.md

 As recent university graduates, each of us are about to step into the working world.
 Looking back on our educational journey, we thought of instances that have propelled us into the world of technology, and some highlights include playing puzzle games like Rush Hour, Circuit Maze and Carcassonne.
 These brain stimulating games have indeed formed the foundation of our technology backgrounds, as they strengthened our **logical thinking aptitude, planning, memory capacity and problem solving skills**.

 As a team, we wanted to **pay it forward and contribute to society**, especially in the **education space**.
 We wanted to do so through a fun and fuss-free medium.
 After all,  learning is most productive when it is fun!
 To maximize the fun, we wanted to incorporate elements of **cutting edge technology** in today's society for a stronger user engagement and experience.
 During this difficult period, as people around the world are staying home and observing social distancing measures due to COVID-19, we have come to realize that some parents are finding it difficult to keep their children occupied productively.
 To tackle this, we decided to design a solution to keep youths engaged while developing their logical reasoning and problem solving skills.
-After several rounds of ideation, **Pirate Dash 360** was born.
+After several rounds of ideation, **PirateDash** was born.

 ## What it does

-**Pirate Dash 360** provides an immersive **360° Augmented Reality (AR) puzzle experience** through a platformer game which brings the player into the world of treasure hunting by solving puzzles.
+**PirateDash** provides an immersive **360° Augmented Reality (AR) puzzle experience** through a platformer game which brings the player into the world of treasure hunting by solving puzzles.
 Players are tasked to formulate a path which leads the pirate from the start tile to the end tile (where the treasure chest is located) while avoiding various traps and obstacles.
 This is done via swapping of directional tiles.
 Through this game, we hope to strengthen the player's logical thinking, as they have to derive an answer from randomized tile patterns.

-Currently, **Pirate Dash 360** offers a selection of 3 different worlds (Grass, Snow and Desert) of varying difficulty, each comprising 5 separate levels.
+Currently, **PirateDash** offers a selection of 3 different worlds (Grass, Snow and Desert) of varying difficulty, each comprising 5 separate levels.
 Each level features traps, obstacles, tile variations and many more!

 <img src="img/GrassLevel1.PNG" width="25%"/><img src="img/SnowLevel1.PNG" width="25%"/><img src="img/DesertLevel1.PNG" width="25%"/><img src="img/SnowWorld.PNG" width="25%"/>
 *From left to right: Grass World Level 1, Snow World Level 1, Desert World Level 1, Snow World top view*